hackmdio/codimd/public/docs/features.md

 ### Abbreviations

-This is HTML abbreviation example.
+This is an HTML abbreviation example.
-It converts "HTML", but keep intact partial entries like "xxxHTMLyyy" and so on.
+It converts "HTML", but keeps intact partial entries like "xxxHTMLyyy" and so on.

 *[HTML]: Hyper Text Markup Language